 As Rex Reed observed, “If anything about this business made any sense, Scott Snapp would have been a big star a long time ago.”
 Listen to WITHOUT THE MUSIC and you may agree: The time has come.

 “Paul Jabara introduced me to Scott Snapp after one of Scott’s shows at the “Backlot” in Los Angeles.
 At the time, Scott was performing his own material as well as other hits.
 Scott asked me to work with him on the spot.
-Although I was impressed with his talent, I was busy with “The Broadway Album” at the time.When we reconnected in 2005, Scott has a much more extensive collection of work.
-We listened to everything and I knew that this CD ["Without the Music"] could be something special.
+Although I was impressed with his talent, I was busy with “The Broadway Album” at the time.When we reconnected in 2005, Scott had a much more extensive collection of work.
+We listened to everything and I knew that this CD [“Without the Music”] could be something special.

 Scott and I have worked diligently on “Without the Music”, Scott has grown enormously as a performer during this experience.
 Because of the diversity of the material, we chose to make the CD thematically different from anything I’ve done before.